 Such is the company’s belief in the potential of the Middle East that Dubai has been chosen to host the company’s largest event, the annual Milestone Integration Platform Symposium for EMEA and APAC, next April.

-“It has a relevant impact in reducing residual risk, when the intention is to make the access to a critical infrastructure or an industrial site safer,” explained a company spokesperson.
-“The key trends shaping the future of commercial security in the Middle East will be video surveillance, access control and integrated and centralized management of security systems on a common platform.”
+“It has a relevant impact in reducing residual risk when the intention is to make access to critical infrastructure or an industrial site safer,” explained a company spokesperson.
+“The key trends shaping the future of commercial security in the Middle East will be video surveillance, access control, and integrated and centralized management of security systems on a common platform.”

 “It is hybrid because it simultaneously uses pattern matching and machine learning recognition technologies and it is anti-spoofing.
-Moreover, it is the only platform which is independent from the point of recognition, in other words, from the system in use, whether these are VMS, access control systems or PSIM.
+Moreover, it is the only platform that is independent of the point of recognition, in other words, from the system in use, whether these are VMS, access control systems, or PSIM.
 Our solution does not require any software development by system integrators only a configuration, implemented through an innovative approach.”

-Euklis also claims FaRe 3.0 Hybrid can be integrated to existing systems without the need to replace them.
-“The main security functions are monitoring and security, access control, tracking, forensics, face detection, document control, advanced parking, marketing and statistics and it’s possible to request the creation of plug-ins that implement customizations,” said Antonmarco Catania, President of Euklis.
+Euklis also claims FaRe 3.0 Hybrid can be integrated into existing systems without the need to replace them.
+“The main security functions are monitoring and security, access control, tracking, forensics, face detection, document control, advanced parking, marketing, and statistics and it’s possible to request the creation of plug-ins that implement customizations,” said Antonmarco Catania, President of Euklis.

 “It’s where the transformation pioneers will meet the planners and eventual purchasers,” explained Andreas Rex, Show Director for Messe Frankfurt Middle East, which organizes the event.
 “These are the forums where the future will become clearer and we’ll all get a better understanding of just how secure we will be and how.” — SG